Growth Science

 When Do Growth Plates Close?

 Closure doesn't happen all at once.
-Different bones finish growing at different times, but the overall window is fairly predictable and tied closely to puberty.
+Different bones finish growing at different times, in a fairly consistent sequence from the feet up to the wrist, but the overall window is predictable and closely tied to puberty.

 |---|---|